MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Get-Started/quickstart-customize-reference-device.md

 - Test the validity of a Windows installation.
 Before you deploy the system to end users, you can perform tests on the system without creating a user account.
 Then you can prepare the system to start in OOBE on the next boot.
 - Add more customizations to a reference image.
 This reduces the number of images that you have to manage.
 For example, you can create a single reference image that contains the basic customizations that you want to apply to all Windows images.
 You can then boot the reference image to audit mode and make more changes that are specific to the computer.
 These changes can be customer-requested applications or specific device drivers.

-For more information see [Audit mode overview](/windows-hardware/manufacture/desktop/audit-mode-overview).
+For more information, see [Audit mode overview](/windows-hardware/manufacture/desktop/audit-mode-overview).

 ## Suppress all Windows UI elements during startup with Unbranded Boot